 How To Make Stuffed Avocados

-First off, we’ll start with a mixed medley of diced fruits and vegetables.
-I diced up cucumber, bell peppers, red onion, tomatoes, jalapeno and garlic and combined them with a thinned hummus to bind.
+First off (as shown above), we’ll start with a mixed medley of diced fruits and vegetables.
+I diced up cucumber, bell pepper, red onion, tomatoes, jalapeno and garlic and combined them with a thinned hummus to bind.
 It’s a cool and refreshing combination with a slight spicy kick.

 Stuffed avocados anyone?
 Both festive and fun, they make for a great snack, side or light meal.
 Enjoy the various ways to stuff your avocados!